 (a)(b) The Auditor determined compliance with these standard subparts based on Policy 11062.2 that requires, "an ICE employee, facility employee, contractor, or volunteer suspected of perpetrating sexual abuse or assault is removed from all duties requiring detainee contact pending the outcome of an investigation."
-The AFOD confirmed ADHR currently has no contract staff or volunteers.
-She further stated that if they do have any in the future, that any contractor or volunteer, who is the subject of an allegation of sexual abuse, would be removed from all duties involving detainee contact until the outcome on the investigation.
-She also stated that all sexual abuse allegations are reported to the APD, and every effort would be made to notify any licensing agencies in all cases of substantiated allegations.
+The AFOD confirmed MHR currently has no contract staff or volunteers.
+He further stated that if they do have any in the future, that any contractor or volunteer, who is the subject of an allegation of sexual abuse, would be removed from all duties involving detainee contact until the outcome of the investigation.
+He also stated that all sexual abuse allegations are reported to the CPD, and every effort would be made to notify any licensing agencies in all cases of substantiated allegations.

-§115.182 - Access to emergency medical services.
+§115.182 - Access to emergency medical services